ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In such case, the Verifier Owner may instruct the Verifier to discard tags activated by supplier CoBOMs that are not also activated by the trusted integrator.

 > The selection process MUST yield at least one usable conceptual message.
-> Dionna: I don't think this should be a requirement since the evidence combined with Verifier policy should be enough.
+> *Dionna*: I don't think this should be a requirement since the evidence combined with Verifier policy should be enough.

 #### Tag Extraction and Validation